bigearsenal/BEPureLayout/README.md

 ```
 init(width:, height:, backgroundColor:, cornerRadius:, font:, keyboardType:, placeholder:, autocorrectionType:, autocapitalizationType:, spellCheckingType:, textContentType:, isSecureTextEntry:, horizontalPadding:, leftView:, leftViewMode:, rightView:, rightViewMode:)
 ```
-Note: only provide known properties.
-For example, if the view's width is relative to superview's width, then just remove the width property from the initializer: `UIView(height: 30)`
+Note: You don't have to provide all properties to initializers.
+Only provide known or required properties, then other properties will be set by default.
+For example, if the view's width is based on superview's width, then just remove the width property from the initializer: `UIView(height: 30)` and add needed width constraint to superview

 ### New methods for adding constraint
 - autoPinToTopLeftCornerOfSuperview